yuanhonglun/odor_prediction_models/README.md

 ```
 > Keep heavy results in `outputs/` and **do not** commit them.
 If you want to publish models/results, archive them on Zenodo/Figshare/Dryad and cite the DOI.

+> **Pre-trained model weights, validation results, and other artifacts for this repository can be downloaded from:** https://zenodo.org/records/17605258

 ---

 ## 🛠️ Environment setup